ibm-cloud-docs/discovery-data/collections.md

 | Plus (includes Trial) |              40 |
 {: caption="Plan details" caption-side="top"}

-[IBM Cloud Pak for Data]{: tag-cp4d} The number of collections you can create depends on your hardware configuration. {{site.data.keyword.discoveryshort}} supports a maximum of 300 collections per instance and installation, but that number depends on many factors, including memory.
+[IBM Cloud Pak for Data]{: tag-cp4d} [IBM Software Hub]{: tag-teal} The number of collections you can create depends on your hardware configuration. {{site.data.keyword.discoveryshort}} supports a maximum of 300 collections per instance and installation, but that number depends on many factors, including memory.

 ## Supported file types
 {: #supportedfiletypes}